-Compact cameras have pocket-sized proportions that DSLRs and mirrorless cameras can’t match, point and shoot simplicity or big zoom ranges you just can get with an interchangeable lens camera.
-It's true that the rise of cameraphones has shrunk the point-and-shoot compact camera market, but for photographers who don’t want to compromise on quality, these premium compact camera are the answer.
+Compact cameras have pocket-sized proportions that DSLRs and mirrorless cameras can’t match, as well as point-and-shoot simplicity or big zoom ranges that you just can get with an interchangeable lens camera.

 UPDATE: Several makers have updated their premium cameras with new models, so we’ve updated our buying guide to include these new and exciting additions and to reflect the latest changes in the compact camera market.

 So which is the best compact camera for you?
 Well, it depends what you want to use it for.
 Our guide includes quality cameras small enough to fit in a jacket pocket, premium fixed focal length cameras that recall the best traditions of classic designs, and high-powered superzoom or ‘bridge’ cameras with huge zoom ranges for real all-in-one versatility.
 If you're shopping for younger members of the family, check out our list of best cameras for kids.

 Read on for our pick of the best compact cameras right now.

 With a 15x zoom range and 1-inch sensor packed into a pocket-sized body, this is the best compact camera right now

 Type: Compact | Sensor: 1in | Megapixels: 20.1MP | Lens: 24-360mm f/3.3-6.4 (equiv.) | LCD: 3in fixed touchscreen, 1.24 million dots | Viewfinder: EVF | Maximum continuous shooting speed: 10fps | Max video resolution: 4K | User level: Beginner/enthusiast